zengm-games/zengm/README.md

 ESLint, Flow, and, stylelint are used to enforce some coding standards.
 To run them on the entire codebase, run

-    npm run lint
+    yarn run lint

 Integration and unit tests are bunched together in the `js/test` folder.
 Coverage is not great.
 They can be run from the command line in Karma with

-    npm test
+    yarn test

 or

-    npm run test-watch
+    yarn run test-watch

-or manually within a web browser by running `npm run build-test` (or `npm run watch-test`) and going to <http://localhost:3000/test> (this might be broken currently).
+or manually within a web browser by running `yarn run build-test` (or `yarn run watch-test`) and going to <http://localhost:3000/test> (this might be broken currently).

 ### Code Overview